Our rental permitting system has gone digital!

 - Short Term Rental Property

 All leased or rental residential property in Coralville requires a permit and must be registered with the City of Coralville Housing Program.

-Return completed residential rental permit renewal applications and fees to the Coralville Community Development Department in City Hall located at:
+Return the printed rental permit invoice, along with a check or pay by credit card* for the fees (see instructions below if paying by check), to the Coralville Community Development Department in City Hall at:

 1512 7th St.